SultansOfCode/Chatonildo/README.md

 In groups, the bot will answer when you mention its name (configured in `.env`) or reply to any of its messages

-It uses in-memory memory and is only aware of messages where it was mentioned or replied to.
+It uses in-memory memory and is only aware of private messages or group messages where it was mentioned or replied to.
 All other messages are not processed as per now

 Its memory is isolated by chat id, per user/group

 Type `/reset` to clear its memory per user/group

 Also it will lose memory if the process restart (well, its memory is in-memory only)

+When it receives a message and its memory is clear, it will send a message warning about it before processing the received message

 ## Keywords